efong505/video-download/docs/marketing/EMAIL_DRIP_CAMPAIGN.md

 **What if I told you we could do it for 95% less?**

-**📧 Our Email Marketing System**
+**📧 Our Email Marketing System (COMING Q2 2025)**
 - **$1 per 10,000 emails** (vs $50+ with Mailchimp)
+- User-level campaign management
+- Subscriber list management per user
-- 5 professional templates
+- Professional templates
 - Mail merge personalization
 - Open and click tracking
-- Campaign management
-- Auto-digest newsletters

 **🎨 Professional Templates**
 1. Modern Gradient